daniaquazi/airbnb-london-analysis/README.md

 - Model evaluation

 ### 6. Dashboard
-- Interactive dashboard built in Tableau or Power BI
+- Interactive dashboard built in Tableau
 - Key insights from the analysis
 - Geographic map of London listings